Anbe Aaruyire (2005 film): Production

 S. J. Suryah announced a film titled Isai in 2004 shortly after the release of New, when he revealed that A. R. Rahman would also collaborate for two further ventures titled Anbulla Nanbane and Aezhumazhai vs Chitra.
 While Isai was postponed, Anbulla Nanbane developed under the title Best Friend, before the title Anbe Aaruyire (2005) was finalised, from the 1975 film.
 The film was initially titled BF, an initialism of Best Friend, but Suryah was met with a protest from Tamil Protection Movement led by PMK leader Ramadoss and Dalit Panthers of India leader Thol.
 Thirumavalavan to change the title.
 After three months of its launch, Suryah changed the name from BF to Ah Aah, the first two letters in the Tamil alphabet.
 Featuring himself in the lead role again, he signed up newcomer Meera Chopra for the film and rechristened her under the stage name Nila, after initially considering the stage name of Junior Simran, owing to her resemblance to Simran.
 He revealed that he was inspired to make the film to convey that young lovers must give each other space and wanted to showcase that attitudes towards relationships by the Indian youth was changing from the previous decade.
 He also called the film a "sequel to Kushi (2000)", revealing that the film's lead actors would have similar ego clashes.

 Music

-The soundtrack features six songs composed by A. R. Rahman and lyrics penned by Vaali.
+The soundtrack features six songs composed by A. R. Rahman and lyrics penned by Vaalee.
 The song "Anbe Aaruyire" was initially composed in 2004 for the then shelved film Jaggubhai, and Suryah requested Rahman if the song could be used in his film instead.